Excoriation disorder

 Neurobiological factors: alterations in habit-formation circuits; reduced inhibitory control; altered reward processing in BFRB performance.
 Functional neuroimaging shows differences in habit-related circuits.

-Developmental factors: onset typically coincides with adolescence and skin changes (acne); childhood adversity over-represented; early modeling of BFRBs in family contexts.
+Developmental factors: onset typically coincides with adolescence and skin changes (acne); childhood adversity over-represented; early modelling of BFRBs in family contexts.

 Psychological factors: emotion regulation difficulties — picking is frequently used to regulate distress, anxiety, boredom, frustration; perfectionism; certain personality features.